Kayla Mueller: Early life, activism and humanitarian aid

 Mueller was a practicing Christian.
 As a college student, she was active in an ecumenical Christian campus ministry, United Christian Ministries.
-She also practiced Bhakti yoga.
+She was also interested in Bhakti yoga.

 Mueller supported a variety of humanitarian aid and human rights initiatives.
 Her involvement in human rights activism and humanitarian aid included working in India with Tibetan refugees.
 Her work in the Middle East included volunteering for the pro-Palestinian activist group the International Solidarity Movement and helping African refugees in Israel with the African Refugees Development Center.
 Other humanitarian and activist causes Mueller was involved in at home and abroad were Vrindavan Food For Life, which provides free food, education, and medical care for those in need; and during college, Food Not Bombs.

 Abduction by ISIS

 Mueller started working in southern Turkey in December 2012, where she was assisting Syrian refugees.
 On August 3, 2013, she traveled to the northern Syrian city of Aleppo with her boyfriend, a Syrian contractor hired to install communications equipment at the Doctors Without Borders hospital in Aleppo.

 Although Mueller had been working with international aid agency Support to Life in Turkey, this was not a work-related trip.
-Doctors Without Borders staff were "flabbergasted" at Mueller's arrival, fearing for her safety, as Syria was dangerous for international aid workers and amid a civil war.
+Doctors Without Borders staff were "flabbergasted" at Mueller's arrival, fearing for her safety, as Syria was dangerous for international aid workers amid a civil war.
 The following day, Doctors Without Borders staff tried to drive Mueller to a bus station so she could travel back to Turkey.
 The car was ambushed, and both Mueller and her boyfriend were abducted by ISIS.
 Her boyfriend was freed 20 days later.